 Any mortgage over a specific dollar amount set by the Federal Housing Finance Agency (FHFA) is called a jumbo loan.
+For 2023, that means mortgages over the conforming limit of $726,200 for a single-family home.
+For 2024, the jumbo loans are mortgages over $766,550.
 The cutoff puts many upscale suburban homes firmly in the jumbo category, so despite what you might assume from the eyebrow-raising name, this type of home loan isn’t an exotic product restricted to the wealthiest 1%.

 The cutoff for jumbo loans is updated each year by the FHFA, and it's known as the conforming loan limit.